XHSRO-FM: Format changes in the 2000s

-Stereorey ended its run on XHSRO in 2002 to give way to Best FM, which consisted of newer contemporary music in English.
+Stereorey ended its run on XHSRO on September 2, 2002 to give way to Best FM, which consisted of newer contemporary music in English.
 Whereas Stereorey's catalog still had 1960s music in it, Best FM was newer, with more rock and less easy listening.
 In addition, the news programming was reduced.

 This format, in turn, was replaced in January 2005 with La Mejor, an MVS national format of grupera music.